crandalj/Weekly-Meal-Planner/README.md

 - Add meals to the week
 - Customize ingredients in the meal
 - Track nutrition details for meal and days
+- Meal data is persistent and stored in a local database

 # Planned Features
-- Save/Load meal data

 # Possible Features
 - Use food API to manage ingredients
 - Save meals to favorites to simplify meal tracking
+- Add ability to see more than current week